FREE HPV Immunization Programs by province / territory

 Free vaccines also available to:

-2. Immunocompetent HIV-infected males between 9 and 26 years of age or females between 9 and 45 years of age.
+-Immunocompetent HIV-infected males 9-26 years of age and females 9-45 years of age.

-7. Transgender individuals between 9 and 26 years of age.
+Transgender males and transgender females 9-26 years of age.

-8. Females between 9 and 45 years of age with a new high-grade cervical histopathology finding.
+Females 9-45 years of age who have a newly diagnosed high-grade cervical histopathology result.

 See these recommendations from the Ministry of Health